apache/cloudstack-documentation/source/adminguide/systemvm.rst

    - ``router.health.checks.to.exclude`` - Health checks that should be excluded when executing scheduled checks on the router.
 This can be a comma separated list of script names placed in the '/root/health_checks/' folder.
-Currently the following scripts are placed in default systemvm template - cpu_usage_check.py, disk_space_check.py, gateways_check.py, iptables_check.py, router_version_check.py, dhcp_check.py, dns_check.py, haproxy_check.py, memory_usage_check.py.
+Currently the following scripts are placed in default systemvm Template - cpu_usage_check.py, disk_space_check.py, gateways_check.py, iptables_check.py, router_version_check.py, dhcp_check.py, dns_check.py, haproxy_check.py, memory_usage_check.py.